AguaClara/Textbook/AIDE/Specifications.rst

 Outlet Weir
 -----------

-The submerged outlet manifold transports water from the clarifier bay to a collector channel that runs perpendicular to the clarifier bays.
+The submerged outlet manifold transports water from the clarifier bay to a collector channel that runs perpendicular to the clarifier bays (see :numref:`figure_spec_diffuser_dimensions`).
 All of the clarifier bay outlet manifolds deliver the clarified water to the collector channel.
 Water leaves the collector channel by flowing over the outlet weir.
 The elevation of the outlet weir controls the water levels in the clarifier and in the flocculator.
+The outlet weir does not need to be adjustable and small elevation errors are accommodated because water can flow in the collector channel with less head loss than the orifice head loss.

-The outlet weir makes it possible to refill and emptied clarifier bays with clarified water to ensure that after returning a clarifier bay to service the first water is of high quality.
+The outlet weir makes it possible to refill and empty individual clarifier bays with clarified water to ensure that after returning a clarifier bay to service the first water is of high quality.

 Outlet Channel
 --------------